deeheber/hackernews-web-scraper/README.md

 ## Contributions

 Have an idea that makes this even better?
 Contributions are welcome!
 Please open an issue or PR.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.